tezos/tezos/docs/whitedoc/validation.rst

 ------------
 .. _prevalidator_component:

-To each net validator is associated a *prevalidator* (this may become an option in the future, to allow running nodes on machines with less RAM), that is responsible for the transmission of operations for this net over the peer-to-peer network.
+To each chain validator is associated a *prevalidator* (this may become an option in the future, to allow running nodes on machines with less RAM), that is responsible for the transmission of operations for this chain over the peer-to-peer network.

 To prevent spam, this prevalidator must select the set of operations that it considers valid, and the ones that it chooses to broadcast.